 History of present illness

 A 29-year-old Chinese man suddenly passed out while jogging at the school sports field.
-He was found loss of consciousness and disappearance of carotid pulsation when a doctor from school hospital arrived in 3 min.
+He was found unconscious with disappearance of carotid pulsation when a doctor from the school hospital arrived in 3 min.
 His electrocardiogram (ECG) showed a flat line without any electrical activities (Figure 1).
 Then he was quickly diagnosed with sudden cardiac arrest.
-After about 10 min cardiopulmonary resuscitation (CPR), return of spontaneous circulation was achieved and the patient was transferred to our hospital for assessment as soon as the ambulance arrived.
+After about 10 min cardiopulmonary resuscitation (CPR), return of spontaneous circulation was achieved, and the patient was transferred to our hospital for assessment as soon as the ambulance arrived.
 After admission, the patient regained consciousness on the next day and had no symptoms of discomfort.
 He claimed no previous symptoms of chest pain or shortness of breath on exertion.

 History of past illness